Eczema in Children

 How is eczema diagnosed?

-It is important that eczema is diagnosed by a health professional which will usually be by your GP.
+It is important that eczema is diagnosed by a healthcare professional, which will usually be your GP.
 Having an accurate and timely diagnosis is important so the most effective eczema treatment can be started.
-Where the diagnosis is or has become uncertain or the eczema is not well controlled or not responding to treatment a referral to a dermatologist (doctor specialising in skin conditions) may be required.
+Where the diagnosis is or has become uncertain, or the eczema is not well controlled or not responding to treatment, a referral to a dermatologist (doctor specialising in skin conditions) may be required.

-If you feel your child’s eczema is not improving with the current treatment, affecting your child’s sleep or it is having an effect on your family life then it is important to seek advice from your health care professional.
+If you feel that your child’s eczema is not improving with the current treatment, is affecting your child’s sleep, or it is having an effect on your family life, then it is important to seek advice from your healthcare professional.

 References